 01 of 07

 The same mosquitoes that transmit the Zika virus transmit dengue fever.
-More commonly known as “breakbone fever,” dengue can cause some pretty nasty symptoms like intense muscle and joint pain, high fever and nausea.
+More commonly known as “breakbone fever,” dengue can cause some pretty nasty symptoms of intense muscle and joint pain, high fever, and nausea.
 For an unlikely portion, the disease can escalate into Dengue Hemorrhagic Fever, which can cause blood to pool in your eyes.

 What makes dengue scary, however, isn’t just its propensity to cause miserable symptoms.
 It’s also one of the fastest growing tropical diseases on the planet.